NateFerrero/cmd.js/README.md

 |------------|-------------------------|---------------|
 | `equals`   | `[true or false, ...]`  | Checks if each value passed in equals any of the given arguments. |

-The following example checks for values that equal 50:
+The following example checks for values that equal 50 or 30:

 ```js
 cmd.equals(30, 50)(100, 20, 50, 30);